How to apply for a college scholarship

 There should be three things attached to your scholarship application on theWashBoard.org for Woman of Wonder:

-2. The first page of your FAFSA® – showing your EFC number
+The first page of your FAFSA® – showing your Student Aid Index (SAI) number

-Everything else is noise, not necessary, and not helpful to the committee.
-It’s true, we do not need resumes, transcripts, or class schedules.
+Everything else is noise, unnecessary, and not helpful to the committee.
+Don’t clutter your application.
+We do not need resumes, transcripts, or class schedules.

-If there are more than three documents attached to your Woman of Wonder application, the committee has to wade through the pile of what they don't need to find what they do need.
+If you have more than three documents attached to your Woman of Wonder application, your application will go to the bottom of the pile.
 You don't want a haggard committee member ruffling through your application and getting frustrated, you want one who is enjoying the process, easily accessing what they need, and reading with great interest all about you.

-So, the first thing we're judging you on is this: can you follow directions?
+So, the first thing we're asking and judging you on is this, “Can you follow directions?”

 Before you start, be prepared.